six0four/ceng317/vmraspbian.md

 2. Confirmed file location and size.

-2. Started the machine and selected the previously downloaded ISO as the startup disk.
+2. Start the machine and selected the previously downloaded ISO as the startup disk.

 2. There will be a boot options screen on which you should choose the option for Graphical install.